 Welcome!

 I remove honeybees from structures, collect swarms, and sell handmade and wildcrafted salves, soaps and hive related items in small batches.
+I provide mentorship and bee education locally and regionally.
 My hope is to show people how to love honeybees through hands-on experiences and education!
 I am proud to be a Pick TN Products vendor.

 Beekeeping in Appalachia: